 Here’s the audio file.
 Note that slowed-down practice segments follow.

-Here is the pattern in D, with a slowed-down audio for practicing:
+Here is the pattern in D, with a slowed-down audio for practising.

 The slash-and-dot sign: